Michelle3334/battleships/README.md

 [Back to Table of Contents](https://github.com/Michelle3334/battleships#table-of-contents)

+# Development
+* In order to access google sheets I needed to import the gspread module and credentials from the google.oauth2.service_account.
+* I need the battleship to be placed randomly on the game board, so for that functionality I imported the random library.

 # Testing
 ## Functionality testing
 * Each piece of code was tested in Gitpod as well as in Python Tutor (where possible).